gnvalbuena/ISCindex/README.md

 ***An R package to calculate an intestinal stem cell index from gene expression profiling data***

-The **ISCindex** R package provides a function to calculate an intestinal stem cell index describing stem cell behaviour (?) along a continuum from more conventional Crypt Base Columnar stem cell (CBC) to Regenerative Stem Cell (RSC).
+The **ISCindex** R package provides a function to calculate an intestinal stem cell index describing stem cell phenotype along a continuum from a more conventional Crypt Base Columnar stem cell (CBC) to a Regenerative Stem Cell (RSC) phenotype.

 If you use **ISCindex** in your work, please cite the following paper:

-[Citation here]
+[Citation pending]

 ## Installation